 Camping World's Towing Guide can help you determine the towing capacity of 2005-2018 vehicles Follow this Link.

 Whenever you need it!
 Different needs for a trailer crop up every month, so whenever you realize your need for a trailer is a good time to buy one.
 In California (and any state without an inventory tax) trailers aren’t an item that fluctuate widely in price depending on the time of year, unless you’re working with a dishonest dealer with inconsistent pricing; In states with an inventory tax you may find a dwindling selection of trailers later in the year but they might be at special prices, because the dealer needs to make sales or they’ll be taxed for having those trailers in stock when the year ends.

-This year there have been several fluctuations in the markets related to trailers (aluminum, freight, steel, labor, etc) which has led to an increase in trailer prices; as 2018 has progressed we've seen several different price increases from our brands, and our factory's are projecting more before the year-end!
-With that said whenever possible inquire about older inventory (based on prices before the price hikes this year), and buy sooner rather than later (many customers put off their purchase by a few months and that made the difference of a few hundred dollars because the older lower priced trailers sold quick)!
+This year there have been several fluctuations in the markets related to trailers (aluminum, freight, steel, labor, etc) which has led to an increase in trailer prices; as 2018 progressed we saw several different price increases from our brands and just experienced another on all orders placed after January 1st 2019!
+With that said whenever possible inquire about older inventory (based on prices before price hikes), and buy sooner rather than later (many customers put off their purchase by a few months and that made the difference of a few hundred dollars because all the older lower priced trailers sold quick)!

 Our family prides ourselves on always having the Highest Quality Trailers at the most Competitive prices, regardless what time of year it is, you'll always pay a fair price for a trailer you get from us!